 This all fueled the fire (pardon the pun) and gave the story, to use an English press term, "legs."
-People began to try to dispose of them themselves by setting them alight, only to find that even when deliberately set on fire, there were unharmed.
+People began to try to dispose of the paintings themselves by setting them alight, only to find that even when deliberately set on fire, there were unharmed.

 The Plot Thickens

-Of course the real mystery was not in the fires themselves, all of which were easily explained as chip pan fires, discarded cigarettes and electrical faults.
-No, the mystery was how were these paintings surviving at all when all else was so badly damaged?
+Of course, the real mystery was not in the fires themselves, all of which were easily explained as chip pan fires, discarded cigarettes and electrical faults.
+No, the mystery was how these paintings survived when all else was so badly damaged.

 It soon emerged that many of the fires actually had different pictures of crying boys from different artists.

-The Sun was left with a dilemma of it's own, what to do with 2500 copies of various paintings of crying boys that had been sent in to them for disposal.
-Turning it once again to the newspaper's advantage, the managed to burn the lot in a massive funeral pyre on no other day than Halloween.
+The Sun was left with a dilemma of its own: what to do with 2500 copies of various paintings of crying boys that had been sent to them for disposal.
+Turning it once again to the newspaper's advantage, they managed to burn the lot in a massive funeral pyre on no other day than Halloween.
 They found that with sufficient persuasion, they could indeed be destroyed, and The Sun declared that it had alone "lifted the curse of the crying boy."
 What a headline it made!